 Exercise breaks down our muscle carbohydrate stores and muscle protein structures.
 Consume a high carb post-workout meal to replenish the muscle glycogen that you burned during your workout.
 In addition, add protein to your treat to repair and build muscle tissue.
 After an intense workout, the muscles are biochemically prepared for nutrient uptake.
 Therefore, enjoy a high in carbohydrates treat to refill muscle carbohydrate/energy stores within 30 minutes after working out.
 If you wait too long, glycogen (carbohydrate) replenishment and protein repair will be compromised.

 Keep in mind, you can never out exercise a bad diet.
 What you eat contribute to 80 percent of your results.
 Be smart for the best results!
 Only reward yourself with a tasty treat if your workout was very intense or very long.
 This will ensure you get the best benefits and utilise the treat effectively.

-Festive protein cake
+Spicy protein cake recipe

 - 6 eggs

 - 5 Tbsp honey (alternatively use agave or stevia)